-Tollway customers can "follow" each of the five tollways – the Tri-State Tollway (I-94/I-294/I-80), Jane Addams Memorial Tollway (I-90), Reagan Memorial Tollway (I-88), the Veterans Memorial Tollway (I-355), and the Illinois Route 390 Tollway – to receive real-time roadway incident information to help plan their trips.
+Tollway customers can "follow" each of the five tollways – the Tri-State Tollway (I-94/I-294/I-80), Jane Addams Memorial Tollway (I-90), Reagan Memorial Tollway (I-88), the Veterans Memorial Tollway (I-355), and the Illinois Route 390 Tollway – to receive real-time roadway incident and pavement condition information to help plan their trips.

 Tollway Trip Tweets are an informational service to be used by customers only when they are not operating a vehicle.
 It is against the law to email, text or tweet while driving in Illinois.

 Remember: If you see ANY vehicle stopped on the side of the road with flashing lights #GiveThemDistance.
 Slow down.
 Change Lanes Safely. #Move Over.
 It's the law in Illinois.